P-NTHER-AI/PantheraMonorepo/README.md

 ### Contract Architecture

-The PΛNTHERΛ platform consists of two primary smart contracts deployed on Algorand:
+The PΛNTHERΛ platform currently consists of one primary smart contract deployed on Algorand:

 #### agent_factory.py